Comparing IntuiFace to traditional digital signage platforms

 What we call IntuiFace Player is only a piece of software that runs on a large number of OSes.

-- Supported platforms: Windows 7/8/10, iOS on the iPad, Android, Chrome OS, Samsung SSP, LG webOS
+- Supported platforms: Windows 7/8/10, iOS on the iPad, Android, Chrome OS, Tizen on the Samsung SMART Signage Platform

-- Any platform supporting the aforementioned OSs.
-As a result, IntuiFace Player can run on traditional digital signage hardware players such as AOpen, BrightSign, etc.
+- Any device running the aforementioned OSs.
+As a result, IntuiFace Player cannot run on dedicated digital signage hardware players such as AOpen, BrightSign, etc.

 An IntuiFace experience can be shared as read-only with other IntuiFace accounts so they can be run but not edited by a collaborator or client.
 Collaboration between multiple designers working on the same IntuiFace experience is enabled via the Share as Write feature.
 These sharing options are discussed here.